Even though I’ve blogged for businesses since 2012, I struggled with learning how to monetize a blog for years.

 I am really good at systematizing what I learn to figure out the most efficient way to do things.

-And to be clear, there are many ways to monetize a blog.
+And to be clear, there are many ways to monetize blogs!
 These are just ways I found that worked best for me.

 10 Ways To Monetize A Blog

 Ads are fairly simple to get turned on, so they are great for new bloggers to monetize a blog.
 Google Ads does not have a traffic requirement, so you can get them turned on almost immediately after having some original content posted on your site.

 One of my clients made $1.08 on her first day after getting ads turned on for her blog.
 This may seem insignificant, but some bloggers don’t see a dime for years.

 Once you build your traffic up you can qualify for higher paying ad providers like MediaVine.

 There are a ton of affiliates out there that will accept new bloggers.
 The pay out may be small in the beginning, but they are easy to work with.

 The trick to having success with affiliates relies on a couple of key factors.
 First off you only want to promote products that you love and would personally recommend.
 This will make your recommendation more meaningful, and it will come across in your writing.

 You also want something that is as relevant to your niche as possible.
 If you try to sell therapy to your tech blog or shoes to your mechanic blog, you might not have a ton of success.

 Just like with ads, when you have some established traffic you will be able to quality for increasingly better affiliates.